Benefits of group insurance plans

 Who is eligible to receive gratuity?

-An employee becomes eligible for gratuity if they have completed five or more years of continuous service with the same employer and be part of an establishment employing 10 or more people.
+An employee becomes eligible for gratuity if they have completed minimum five years of continuous service with the employer and be part of an establishment employing 10 or more people.

 Exceptions: In case of death or disablement, gratuity is payable even if the employee has not completed five years.